 The company can discriminate while charging its clients coming from various industries.
-It has the freedom to choose between either a cost plus markup pricing or a value based pricing.
-In the latter case, they can charge customers on the basis of the kind of value that the company is generating for the client, and how much value is getting added on the client’s end before passing on the product to the end user.
+It has the freedom to choose between either a cost-plus markup pricing or value-based pricing.
+In the latter case, they can charge customers on the basis of the kind of value that the company is generating for the client, and how much value is getting added on the client’s end before passing on the product to the end-user.
 This ability to charge a premium from a subset of its customer base gives them higher profit margins.
-A vertical market focus company, on the other hand, is usually too dependent on a single customer, and hence their bargaining power is not sufficient to demand a value based price.
+A vertical market focus company, on the other hand, is usually too dependent on a single customer, and hence their bargaining power is not sufficient to demand a value-based price.

 2. Higher CAC

 Because marketing efforts are not targeted to just a single industry, awareness needs to be spread across a wider audience.
-Hence, the average cost for acquisition of each customer is significantly higher.
-In contrast, a vertical specific offering becomes more popular within the target industry and growth efforts are accelerated by word of mouth.
+Hence, the average cost for the acquisition of each customer is significantly higher.
+In contrast, a vertical-specific offering becomes more popular within the target industry and growth efforts are accelerated by word of mouth.
 The target audience is also generally limited to a handful of companies.

-As the company has standardized offerings, there are usually very limited opportunities of cross selling to the existing customer base.
+As the company has standardized offerings, there are usually very limited opportunities for cross-selling to the existing customer base.